August 1922

 Ó Duibhir (2011), pg 200

 Anti-Treaty forces attack Bantry.
 They had captured several posts when the killings of Gibbs Ross and three other officers led to a retreat.
-(Hopkinson says Ross was O/C of the 3rd Cork Brigade but probably was O/C of the 5th Cork Brigade.)
+(Hopkinson says Ross was O/C of the anti-Treaty 3rd Cork Brigade but possibly he was O/C of the 5th Cork Brigade.)

 Hart (1998) pg 119; Hopkinson (1988), pg 203